KaninPongtanavong/Cyclistic-Bike-Share-Analysis/README.md

     * 1,564,810 rides used electric bike
 * Summer is the season that saw the highest number of rides, totaling 1,693,622 rides.
 August has the highest number of rides in summer, totaling 584,912 rides.
 * 3,108,242 rides occurred on weekdays and 1,223,399 rides on weekends, which is equivalent to 71.76% and 28.24%, respectively.
-* The part of the day with the highest total number of rides is the afternoon, but the peak hour is 17:00 in the evening.
+* The part of the day with the highest total number of rides is the afternoon, but the peak hour is 17:00.

 ### Analysis of Member Riders
 * Number of rides by member riders = 2,799,920 rides.
-* Average ride distance = 2.038 km.
+* The average ride distance is 2.038 km.
-* Average ride duration = 12.13 minutes.
+* The average ride duration is 12.13 minutes.
 * 97.28% of the rides are one-way trips (2,732,635 rides) and 2.72% are round trips (76,285 rides).
+  * The average ride distance and duration for member riders that use the bike for one way trip are 2.095 km and 11.99 minutes, respectively.
+  * The average ride duration for member that use the bike for round trip is 17.26 minutes.
 * Member riders never used docked bikes in 2023.
 * 1,817,702 rides used classic bikes.
+  * The average ride distance and duration for members using classic bikes are 1.897 km and 13 minutes, respectively.
 * 982,218 rides used electric bikes.
+  * The average ride distance and duration for member using electric bikes are 2.298 km and 10.53 minutes, respectively.
 * For members, summer is the season with the highest number of rides, totaling 994,686 rides.
 August is the month in summer with the highest number of rides, totaling 351,061 rides.
 * 76.48% of member rides occurred on weekdays and 23.52% on weekends, which is equivalent to 2,141,419 and 658,501 rides, respectively.
-* The afternoon has the highest number of rides, but the peak hour is 17:00 in the evening.
+* The afternoon is the part of the day that has the highest number of rides, but the peak hour is 17:00.

 ### Analysis of Casual Riders
 * Number of rides by casual riders = 1,531,721 rides.
-* Average ride distance = 2.114 km.
+* The average ride distance is 2.114 km.
-* Average ride duration = 22.94 minutes.
+* The average ride duration is 22.94 minutes.
 * 93.24% of the rides are one-way trips (1,428,157 rides) and 6.76% are round trips (103,564 rides).
+  * The average ride distance and duration for casual riders that used the bike for one way trip are 2.267 km and 21.35 minutes, respectively.
+  * The average ride duration for member that use the bike for round trip is 44.82 minutes.
 * 873,005 rides by casual riders used classic bikes.
+  * The average ride distance and duration for casual riders that use classic bike is 2.071 km and 25.75 minutes, respectively.
 * 79,124 rides by casual riders used docked bikes.
+  * The average ride distance and duration for casual riders that use docked bike is 2.155 km and 53.98 minutes, respectively.
 * 582,952 rides by casual riders used electric bikes.
+  * The average ride distance and duration for casual riders that used electric bike is 2.173 km and 14.66 minutes, respectively.
 * For casual riders, summer is the season with the highest number of rides, totaling 698,936 rides.
-August is the month in summer with the highest number of rides, totaling 351,061 rides.
+August is the month in summer with the highest number of rides, totaling 233,851 rides.
 * 63.12% of casual rides occurred on weekdays and 36.88% on weekends, which is equivalent to 966,823 and 564,898 rides, respectively.
-* The afternoon has the highest number of rides, but the peak hour is 17:00 in the evening.
+* The afternoon is the part of the day that has the highest number of rides, but the peak hour is 17:00.
 * For casual riders, the month with the highest number of rides is July.

 ### Additional Findings
-* Average ride duration by bike type:
+* The average ride duration by bike type:
   * Classic bike = 17.14 minutes
   * Docked bike = 53.98 minutes
   * Electric bike = 12.07 minutes
-* Average ride distance by bike type:
+* The average ride distance by bike type:
   * Classic bike = 1.953 km
   * Docked bike = 2.155 km.
   * Electric bike = 2.252 km.
 * Winter is the season that has the lowest number of rides, both the 2022-2023 winter (January, February) and 2023-2024 winter (December).
 The first winter (2022-2023) had 77,965 rides, and the second winter (2023-2024) had 39,638 rides.
-* On weekdays, the number of rides peaks at 7:00 and 8:00 in the morning the number dropped down.
+* On weekdays, the number of rides peaks at 7:00 and 8:00 in the morning.
 The number of rides then drops slightly and starts rising again from 11:00, peaking at 17:00 with 364,651 rides, 255,272 of which were by members.
 * On weekends, the number of rides rises steadily from 5:00 in the morning until after 16:00, after which the number of rides starts to drop.